EpicPix/MinecraftNetwork/README.md

 While compiling you will need to change [secrets.json](Common/src/secrets.json) to contain the secrets of the ServerManager

-A ServerManager is a Server which will control all settings, player data, languages, servers.
+A ServerManager is a Server which will control all settings, player data, servers.
 Without it the project won't run.

 # Requirements